shreyanjoshi/bitcoin_exchange_faqs/exchangefaqs.md

     transactions and cross-border transfers.
 Increasing adoption every year by individuals, businesses, and institutions as a form of investment and payment method is driving to its value.

-## Why should I care about Bitcoin?
+## Why should I care about Bitcoin?/ Why was Bitcoin invented?
     Bitcoin is sound money.
-It was created in the backdrop of the Global Financial Crisis of 2008 and in response to the systemic risks of Fiat/centralized currencies which are currently all national currencies in the world.
+It was created in the backdrop of the Global Financial Crisis of 2008 and in response to the inflationary monetary policies and systemic risks of Fiat/centralized currencies which are currently all national currencies in the world.
 Bitcoin is mathematically guaranteed to have absolute scarcity - 21 million - and offers several benefits such as financial freedom, privacy, and the ability to send and receive money globally without counterparty risk, ie, the need for a third party.
 It has all the properties required to be Money and is growing in its acceptance every year.
     It also serves as a hedge against inflation and a store of value in times of economic uncertainty.

 ## Is Bitcoin useful for me?
     Bitcoin can be useful for a variety of purposes.
 If you are interested in financial privacy, permission-less global